 Attend a coaching session.
 We offer 20 minutes of free coaching at the Applicant Services Center to answer drainage, land use, geotechnical or construction permit questions.
-If you need a longer coaching session, we offer one-hour sessions for $250.
+If you need a longer coaching session, we offer one-hour sessions with hourly fees applied.

 Request a pre-application site visit.
 You need a pre-application site visit if you will disturb more than 750 square feet of land or disturb any land on a site with an environmentally critical area (other than liquefaction or peat-settlement prone areas).
-Request a pre-application site visit online or submit a pre-application site visit form.
+Request a pre-application site visit online through the Seattle Services Portal.
 Our report will include information about your next steps, what to include in your plans, and what to provide at your intake appointment.

 Fill out forms.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type: